 You use it like in a buffet.
 After buying it, you get free entry in all the attractions included.
-So the more you visit, the more you save.
+You can visit as many attractions as you want.

-When you arrive at the attractions you only need to show your pass at the entrance.
+When you arrive at the attractions you only need to show your pass.
 After swiping your pass through a special reader you are ready to enjoy the attraction.

 In several busy attractions you can save a lot of time by jumping the queue.

 According to the producer, savings for 3 top attractions per day are on average: